wercker-labs/wercker-blog/source/posts/2013-10-10-Extending-wercker.md

 </h4>

 You can find them in the <a href="https://app.wercker.com/#explore">wercker directory</a>.
 What if you can't find what you are looking for?
 Create your own.
-So let's see how to create a step.
+So let's see how to create a step in this in-depth article.

 READMORE